AltropInc/alt/doc/script/String.md

 "Hello, 世界".next_char_pos(0,8)   // return 10 for the 8th characte,r which is '界' from the start position 0
 ```
 * `func prev_char_pos (index: int; nth: int=1): int` --
-    returns the index of theb nth previous character starting from the current position given by `index`.
+    returns the index of the nth previous character starting from the current position given by `index`.
 If there is no valid character prior to the given position,
     it returns -1.
 The given current index is not necessarily at the valid character position.
 ```altscript
 "世界".prev_char_pos(3);     // returns 0, which is the positon of '世'